 Now, as someone who lives in Guatemala City, I won’t try to sell you the idea that it’s some haven.
 I won’t say Guatemala City is a place where you can walk around without worrying about getting robbed.
 But I will say it’s not as bad as its reputation suggests.

 In fact, Guatemala City has many areas where it’s friendly and safe to walk around in during the day.

-Guatemala has no other urban area like its capital city.
+There’s no other urban area in Guatemala like Guatemala City.
 You won’t find modern malls, gleaming high-rise offices and condos, theaters, and other “first-world” amenities anywhere else.
 If you’re looking for a fix of modernity, Guatemala City’s all you’ve got.

 Over the past few years, more private investment has been trickling into Guatemala City.

-The result of this are projects like the new Paseo Cayala complex in Zone 16.
-Paseo Cayala offers housing, restaurants, boutiques, coffee shops, concerts, cultural activities, and plenty of pedestrian space.
-It’s a safe space with a high level of security.
+The result of this are projects like the Paseo Cayala complex in Zone 16.
+Paseo Cayala (Guatemala City’s self-styled Fashion District – Districto Moda) offers housing, restaurants, boutiques, coffee shops, concerts, cultural activities, and plenty of pedestrian space.
+It’s a safe area with a high level of security.
 Many Guatemalans feel like they’re in another country when they walk around it.

 Despite being only a few miles away from the favelas and shantytowns, Paseo Cayala feels like it’s light-years away in comparison.

 Like so many parts of Latin America, the social and economic gap between rich and poor is always evident, and Paseo Cayala emphasizes the widening of that gap.

 The most important thing to understand in Guatemala City is the different zones.

 Each zone has its own number and its own vibe.
 This makes it easy to know the parts of the city you should avoid for your own safety.